ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 STHs is one potential attack.

-However, there is no loss in privacy if a client sends SCTs for a given site to the site named in the SCT, because the site's access logs would already indicate that the client is accessing that site.
+However, there is no loss in privacy if a client sends SCTs for a given site to the site corresponding to the SCT, because the site's access logs would already indicate that the client is accessing that site.
 In this way a site can accumulate records of SCTs that have been issued by various logs for that site, providing a consolidated repository of